Rose-Noëlle BORDE et Xavier JEAN

-The plot was planted in 1961/1962 and has been exclusively renewed through vine complantations, leading to an average age of more than 50 years.
+The plot was planted in 1961/1962 and has been exclusively renewed through vine complantations, leading to an average age of almost 60 years.

 Special attention placed on managing the very old age of the vines.
-Similar to sister estate Couvent des Jacobins, we started using organically-certified products in 2015 immediately after the plot purchase, with a target of organic certification by 2020.
+Similar to sister estate Couvent des Jacobins, all vine works are undertaken using the principles of organic-farming.

-100 % hand harvests on October 2, 2016, with a first grape selection on the plant and a second on the sorting table.
+100 % hand harvests on September 28, 2018, with a first grape selection on the plant and a second on the sorting table.